 This year’s prize is £200 plus publication in Interzone.
 The judging panel will be announced shortly.

 The rules in brief:

-The James White Award is open to previously unpublished stories of 6000 words or less by non-professional authors from anywhere in the world, but the stories must be written in English.
+The James White Award is open to previously unpublished stories between 2000 and 6000 words by non-professional authors.
+Submissions are welcome from authors based anywhere in the world, but the stories must be written in English.
 Stories are judged anonymously so names should be removed from manuscripts.
-The James White Award only accepts online submissions using the online form on this website.
-Manuscripts will not be returned.
+The James White Award only accepts online submissions via the form on this website.
 The organisers strongly recommend you read, in full, the rules below before entering.

 Who may enter?

 - This aim of the competition is to highlight new writers.
 It is open to writers of any age and nationality, but it is not open to professional authors.

 - Stories must be in English and must be between 2,000 and 6,000 words in length.
 The James White Award does not consider flash fiction or novels.
 Stories outside these words will be disqualified.

 - Each author is allowed to enter one story per year.
 Authors who attempt to submit more than one story will have all their entries disqualified.

 - Each story must be accompanied by a completed entry form.